 You may have more team ideas.
 I’d like to hear them.
 I’d also like to know which players you felt should replace ones we’ve already listed.
 Have fun with it.
 For instance, I left out guys like Patrick Ewing and Paul Pierce (who easily could have made The Avengers) but maybe you have a team idea that fits both.

-Topics: NBA History
+Tags: NBA History